Peace Conversation Facilitation Programs

 Mediators Beyond Borders International (MBBI) has been working globally to expand the capacity of community-based partners through mediation and dialogue for over a decade and has a network of trainers and practitioners throughout the world.

-For more information, contact Scott Martin at email@example.com.
+For more information, contact S. Martin at firstname.lastname@example.org.